 Over the past few years, SOURCE has worked to engage community partners in our work in a deeper way.
-Part of that engagement is through training and others are offering opportunities for greater engagement in our partnership process through the Community Council.
+Part of that engagement is through training as well as involvement in our partnership process through the Community Council.
 The following are the ways in which community partners can get more involved with SOURCE.